-Cost and expenses consisted primarily of professional fees, taxes and licenses, PSE annual maintenance fee, management fee and office rental.
-For the years 2019 and 2018 amounts recorded were ₱2.0M and ₱2.2M respectively.
-Decrease of ₱0.2M is attributable to the decrease in legal expenses in connection with the legal fees.
+Cost and expenses consisted primarily of membership fee and dues, professional fees, utilities, taxes and licenses, management fee, donations, publication and depreciation.
+For the years 2020 and 2019 amounts recorded were ₱2.5 million and ₱2.0 million, respectively.

+Decrease of ₱0.5 million or 26.50% is attributable to the increase in donations for COVID responses.
 See notes to financial statement for the breakdown of the expenses.